joshbegley/nyt-latest/previous.md

 `What would happen if he’s forced to confront an external crisis?`\
 https://www.nytimes.com/2026/08/15/opinion/trump-haberman-swan-book-politics.html

-**Iran Says Qatar Captured Three of Its Pilots Early in War With U.S.**\
+**Iran Says Qatar Captured Its Pilots Months Ago, a Claim Qatar Rejects**\
 `Iran said the airmen have been held since March 2 when their fighter jets were shot down.
-The Qatari government has not commented.`\
+The Qatari government denied the claims.`\
 https://www.nytimes.com/2026/08/15/world/middleeast/iran-missing-pilots-qatar.html

 **Travelers Hunker Down as Tropical Storm Lala Approaches Hawaii’s Big Island**\